How to Make Sure Your Home is Ready for Solar Panels

 Have you been considering solar panels* for your home to reduce your energy bills?
-There is a bit more to it than some people realize so Jane and I are going to show you some simple steps that you can take before you take the plunge and install solar panels on your home.
+Sure you have.
+You’re a Sustainablog reader, after all, and solar panels are the new granite countertops (in terms of adoption).
+But there is a bit more to it than some people realize so Jane and I are going to show you some simple steps that you can take before you take the plunge and install solar panels on your home.

 First off you need a checklist of variables to check to make sure your site is acceptable.